kundajelab/atac_dnase_pipelines/README.md

 $ ./install_dependencies.sh
 ```

-Replace BDS's default `bds.config` with a correct one:
+If you don't use `install_dependencies.sh`, manually replace BDS's default `bds.config` with a correct one:
 ```
 $ cp bds.config $HOME/.bds
 ```